launchschool/shopping_cart_boilerplate/README.md

 1. Install [Node.js](https://nodejs.org/en/download/package-manager/) if you haven't already
 2. Clone this repository
 3. `cd` into the downloaded directory
-4. `cd` into client and run `npm install` from the command line to install all dependencies
-5. `cd` into server and run `npm install` from the command line to install all dependencies
+4. `cd` into server and run `npm install` from the command line to install all dependencies

 ## DataBase Setup